Written by January 31st, 2025

 They stress that they are looking for diversity in their story, and they share this definition in the context of publishing: “a book that contains characters not typically or widely represented.
 Everyone deserves to see themselves represented.
 It’s about a range of characters that are not from the same walks of life.
 This can be diversity in class, race, gender identity, sexuality, disability, background and other forms of identity.”
 They are not interested in publishing a book that isn’t diverse, based on this definition.
 Any books that are not diverse or inclusive will be a no.

-They are not interested in YA that is science fiction, historical fiction, or nonfiction.
+They are not interested in books that are science fiction, historical fiction, non-fiction or picture books.
 They will also not consider picture books, film pitches, or book covers.

 Emily Harstone is the author of many popular books, including The Authors Publish Guide to Manuscript SubmissionsSubmit, Publish, Repeat, and The 2024 Guide to Manuscript Publishers.
 She regularly teaches three acclaimed courses on writing and publishing at The Writer’s Workshop at Authors Publish.
 You can follow her on Facebook here.